Receive up to 25% off your first-year life insurance payments. Apply now! ->

 Whatever the case, the experts recommend reviewing and updating your will every 5 years, so be sure to ask your parents about the last time they had a lawyer take a look at this important document.

 Did you know?
-Serenia Life Financial’s Wills and Power of Attorney benefit provides members with $150 reimbursement when they get their will or power of attorney updated by a legal professional.
+Serenia Life’s Wills and Power of Attorney benefit provides members with $150 reimbursement when they get their will or power of attorney updated by a legal professional.

 2. Have you appointed a power of attorney in case of the unexpected?